coleifer/peewee/docs/peewee/models.rst

        username = CharField(unique=True)
        email = CharField(index=True)

-To add a user-defined constraint on a column, you can pass it in using the ``constraints`` parameter.
+To add a user-defined constraint on a column, you can specify it using the ``constraints`` parameter.
 You may wish to specify a default value as part of the schema, or add a ``CHECK`` constraint, for example: